Last Updated on October 28, 2023

 A medium roast retains some of the bean’s acidity, as well as some of the distinctive flavour of whatever strain of coffee bean was used.
 For this reason, those who buy expensive or highly-regarded single-origin coffee beans prefer a medium or even light roast.

 A dark roast has very little acidity and a much bolder taste.
 The dark roast flavour tends to be deeper and darker.
 Traditionally, dark roast was used to mask the taste of substandard coffee beans, but now many coffee drinkers prefer the standardized, heavily roasted flavour to lighter roasts.
-It mixes especially well with milk or cream, making it popular bean for espresso drinks.
+It mixes especially well with milk or cream, making it a popular bean for espresso drinks.
 Try it with your next flat white or cappuccino.

 Which has more caffeine: dark or medium roast?